rqtl/qtl2/pages/rqtl2_functions.md

 - `rbind.scan1perm` - combine genome scan permutation results for
   multiple chromosomes
 - `cbind.sim_geno` - combine genotype imputations for multiple chromosomes
+   but on the same set of individuals
 - `rbind.sim_geno` - combine genotype imputations for different individuals
 - `cbind.viterbi` - combine inferred genotypes for multiple chromosomes
+   but on the same set of individuals
 - `rbind.viterbi` - combine inferred genotypes for different individuals